RothkopfLab/imgstats-frontiersin/README.md

 # Looking for image statistics (Straub & Rothkopf, submitted)
 This repository contains code for reproducing the results from our paper.
 It consists of three main parts: simulating virtual agents, retina projection & image statistics.
 Before running the code, you need a Python 3 environment with all packages mentioned in `requirements.txt`.
-An easy way to set this up, is using virtual environments.
+An easy way to set this up is using virtual environments.
 Run

 ```
 chmod +x setup-env.sh